-This section provides a summary preview of our scheme for the BCF 2021-22.
-Since the impact of COVID many of our services have had to adapt and amend their delivery models and within commissioning teams across NEL we are now looking at these services going forward and how revised or new models need to be designed and implemented.
+This section provides a summary preview of our schemes for the BCF 2022-23.
+Since the impact of COVID many of our services have had to adapt and amend their delivery models and Place Based Partnerships are now looking at these services going forward and how revised or new models need to be designed and implemented.
 This is particularly linked to hospital discharge, the sustainability of homecare, residential care, the care workforce and our prevention and early intervention offer.